NISHANT03-cOdeR/CSE_IIITG/README.md

 - **Students:** Access information about different student groups, including B.Tech, M.Tech, and Ph.D. students.
 Each group has specific information, such as student roll numbers, names, and email addresses.

 - **Internships:** Browse available internships with details like title, faculty supervisor, and stipend.

+- **Academics:** Description about the various courses available under the department.

 - **Admissions:** Learn about academic programs and their descriptions.
 Students interested in applying can use the "Apply()" feature to submit applications for specific programs.